dbus-cxx/dbus-cxx/doc/v2_migration.md

  that the first template arg(retrun val) has been removed.
 This is because DBus signals can't have a return value.
 However, this makes them very different from methods, which take the method type as the template param.
+* Do we have a pointer to private data?
+This would allow us to hide implementation details(such as libdbus vs gdbus) but could be problematic for subclasses and/or implementation that must happen in headers due to templates.
+We would gain ABI stability at that point though, so that you can swap out the library without having to recompile any dependent applications.